 Alternative Woodworks produces artful furnishings uniquely crafted from the Cowichan Valley, on Vancouver Island, at the West Coast of Canada.
-Sourcing wood ethically from local sustainable sources works are finished with the mark of a custom burn stamp and a hand polished custom blend of the most natural oil and local beeswax.
+Sourcing wood ethically from local sustainable sources works are finished with the mark of a custom burn stamp and a hand polished LED approved low VOC, water based acrylic laquer and local beeswax.
 The saying "From the ground to the showroom" describes the explorative realtionship that Alternative Woodworks seeks to market for wood in its form and functionality.

 Created by David Martinello in 2005, the impetus for Alternative Woodworks began when David was a toddler, collecting sticks on family walks.
 His interest in wood grew through building forts as a child, and turned into a full time obsession today with practices tempered by a Bachelor of Fine Arts from Queens University and life experiences in house construction and